Relevance Researchers’ Network

 About Kate Scott

 Kate Scott completed her PhD in 2010 at UCL under the supervision of Professor Deirdre Wilson.
 She then taught at UCL and at Middlesex University before joining Kingston University in 2012.
 Although her research focuses primarily on language and linguistics, her interests are broad and intersect with literary and media studies.
 She has published on the language of social media and has used ideas from linguistics in the analysis of literary texts.
-She was Head of Department for Humanities from May 2019 to February 2021, overseeing courses in English, Creative Writing and Philosophy.
+Kate’s research focuses primarily on the pragmatics of language, and she has applied ideas from the relevance theory pragmatic framework to a range of data and texts.
+Her PhD thesis focused on the pragmatics of reference, and this work has since been published as a monograph by Cambridge University Press.
+A second key strand of Kate’s research focuses on the pragmatics of digitally-mediated communication, and she is author of Pragmatics Online.